scottish-government-design-system/designsystem.gov.scot/components/accordion/example.main.md

             <label class="ds_accordion-item__label" for="panel-1"><span class="visually-hidden">Show this section</span></label>
         </div>
         <div class="ds_accordion-item__body">
             <p>Veterans are entitled to the same healthcare as any citizen.
-And there are <a href="/veterans-health/">health care options and support</a> available specifically for veterans.  </p>
+And there are <a href="#">health care options and support</a> available specifically for veterans.  </p>
             <p>If you have a health condition that's related to your service, you're entitled to priority treatment based on clinical need. </p>
         </div>
     </div>